okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/main/index.md

 ### Get a refresh token with the code flow

-In the case of the authorization code flow, you use the Authorization Server's `/authorize` endpoint to get an authorization code, specifying an `offline_access` scope.
+In the case of the authorization code flow, you use the authorization server's `/authorize` endpoint to get an authorization code, specifying an `offline_access` scope.
 You then use the `authorization_code` grant with this code in a request to the `/token` endpoint to get an access token and a refresh token.

 See [Obtain an authorization grant from a User](/docs/reference/api/oidc/#authorize) and [Implementing the authorization code flow](/docs/guides/implement-grant-type/authcode/main/) for more information on the `/authorize` endpoint and the authorization code flow.